-Easy lobster bisque with succulent pieces of lobster tail in a creamy yet savory broth blended with pureed carrot, celery, and onion.
-The bisque is seasoned with fresh herbs.
+Easy lobster bisque recipe with succulent pieces of lobster tail in a creamy savory broth blended with puréed carrot, celery, and onion.
+Then it is seasoned with fresh herbs.
 It’s a delicious romantic soup for date night!

 Lobster bisque is such a comforting soup.
 The bulk of the soup is actually puréed vegetables.
 That’s what makes this bisque so savory and tasty!